 - Utilizing information obtained from ODPS and ODOT, the MPO will prepare a Crash Summary Report for Allen County.
 The MPO will monitor motor vehicle crash locations by roadway intersections, and high crash intersection locations will be identified.
 Intersections will be assessed by crash frequency, crash severity, and crash rates.
 High crash intersections will be ranked and identified in tabular and mapped formats for public distribution.
 The MPO will also release a Fatal Crash Summary Report. - The MPO will continue its traffic counting and mapping programs focusing upon localized areas of concern, asset management issues, travel demand modeling needs, and performance management concerns.
+Traffic counts will be made available in electronic and webbased formats.
 The MPO will collect traffic counts targeting at-grade rail crossings and forward the same to the PUCO and ORDC to establish safety coefficients at such crossings.
 The MPO will also use current traffic counts to establish crash rates and support safety audit recommendations.